+Variation of accompany There are a render of according to

-Assessment for Variation of assessment There are a range of assessments
+There are a range of assessments

--

-learning An inclusive approach to curriculum on the course including as follows: Examinations and in class tests.
+on the course including as follows:

-recognises diversity and seeks to create a
+• Examinations and in class tests.

-learning environment that enables equal Laboratory Reports.
+- · Laboratory Reports.

-opportunities for learning for all students and Presentations.
+Presentations.

-does not give those with a particular prior Group tutorials.
+• Group tutorials.

-qualification an advantage or disadvantage.
 Computer-based design work.

-A holistic assessment strategy should

 provide opportunities for all students to be

 able to demonstrate achievement of learning

 outcomes in different ways throughout the

 course.
 This may be by offering alternate

 assessment tasks at the same assessment

 point, for example either a written or oral

 assessment, or by offering a range of

 different assessment tasks across the

 curriculum.

-Curricula Career management skills As noted above the course is
+Career management skills As noted above the course is

-informed by Courses should provide support for the informed by the JBM and the
+Courses should provide support for the informed by the JBM and the

-employer and development of career management skills Industrial Advisory Panel at LSBU.
+development of career management skills Industrial Advisory Panel at LSBU.

-industry need that enable student to be familiar with and understand relevant industries or
+that enable student to be familiar with and ,

-professions, be able to build on work-related

-learning opportunities, understand the role

-of self-appraisal and planning for lifelong

-learning in career development, develop

-resilience and manage the career building

-process.
-This should be designed to inform

 the development of excellence and

-Curricula professionalism.
+professionalism.

 Capstone project/dissertation As per the Research Project

-informed by The research dissertation is a critical point module.
+The research dissertation is a critical point module.

-employer and for the integration and synthesis of
+for the integration and synthesis of

-industry need / knowledge and skills from across the
+knowledge and skills from across the

-Assessment for course.
+course.
 It also provides an important

 transition into employment if the assessment

-learning / High impact is authentic, industry-facing or client-driven.
+is authentic, industry-facing or client-driven.

 It is recommended that this is a capstone

-pedagogies •

-experience, bringing together all learning across the course and creates the
+experience, bringing together all learning

+across the course and creates the

 opportunity for the development of student

-outcomes including professionalism ,
+outcomes including professionalism,

 integrity and creativity.

+outcomes in different ways throughout the course.
+This may be by offering alternate assessment tasks at the same assessment point, for example either a written or oral assessment, or by offering a range of different assessment tasks across the curriculum.
+Career management skills Courses should provide support for the development of career management skills that enable student to be familiar with and understand relevant industries or professions, be able to build on work-related learning opportunities, understand the role of self-appraisal and planning for lifelong learning in career development, develop resilience and manage the career building process.
+This should be designed to inform the development of excellence and professionalism .
+Capstone project/dissertation The research dissertation is a critical point for the integration and synthesis of knowledge and skills from across the course.
+It also provides an important transition into employment if the assessment is authentic, industry-facing or client-driven.
+It is recommended that this is a capstone experience, bringing together all learning across the course and creates the opportunity for the development of student outcomes including professionalism ,